holdymoldy/arjuna/intro.rst

 The available nodes have the following specs:

 - 70 CPU nodes, each with 128 GB memory and 56 cores
-  -2 of these CPU nodes are on a debug/idle partition.
-See below for details.
 - 2 high-memory nodes, each with 512 GB memory and 32 cores
 - 27 GPU nodes, each with 128 GB memory, 64 cores, and 4 K80 NVIDIA GPUs